vub-hpc/vsc-accounting-brussel/README.md

 Reports of the accounting stats can be generated in 3 formats:
 * rendered as plots or charts: choose SVG, PNG, JPG image format (`-f`)
-* rendered as plots/charts and including the resulting data in a separate CSV file (`-c`)
+* rendered as plots/charts and including the resulting data in a separate CSV file (`-t`)
 * in a HTML document containing the plot/chart and related data tables (`-f html`)

 The following reports are available: